 A 01 October start date for new charges to take effect and sufficient notice of new charges is necessary to enable shippers and traders to efficiently plan and establish contractual arrangements with their counterparties without undue regulatory risk.
+With this in mind this proposal minimises disruption to commercial activities across the gas and power generation value chain.
+Consequently, this will impact power prices and domestic customers.

-It is the view of the Proposer that a 01 October 2019 charge effective date will be extremely difficult to achieve given the additional governance tasks likely to be undertaken by Ofgem following submission of the Final Workgroup Report, i.e. a possible Regulatory Impact Assessment and the consultation required by Article 26 of the EU Tariff code.
+The Proposer acknowledges that a 01 October 2019 charge effective date will be extremely difficult to achieve given the additional governance tasks likely to be undertaken by Ofgem following submission of the Final Workgroup Report, i.e. a possible Regulatory Impact Assessment and the consultation required by Article 26 of the EU Tariff code.